innovation-first/paradox-innovation/content/docs/_index.md

 ---
 title: "Documentation"
-description: "The Hub is an innovation booster initiative to let Thales developers contribute, share and exchange ideas.
-The documentation explain how to publish content, deploy your apps or contribute to the hub itself."
+description: "The Hub is an innovation booster initiative to let Thales developers contribute, share and exchange innovation ideas.
+The documentation explains the what why and how."
 menu:
   main:
     name: Docs